-Table 5-2.
-Reporting Stage Gages Used for Lower Alabama River
+Table 5-2 Reporting Stage Gages Used for Lower Alabama River

-USGS Gage Name Lat Long Drainage Area (sq. miles) NGVD29 Datum Flood Stage Rain Gage Alabama River Near 02420000 Montgomery, AL 32.4114 -86.4083 15,087 97.90 35 No 02421000 Catoma Creek near Montgomery, AL 32.3072 -86.2994 290 151.02 20 No 02421350 Alabama River at R.F.
-Henry (Head Water) 32.3250 -86.7847 16,233 0.00 Yes 02421351 Alabama River at R.F.
-Henry (Tail Water) 32.3167 -86.7833 16,233 0.00 122 No 02423000 Alabama River at Selma, AL 32.4056 -87.0186 17,095 61.80 45 No 02424000 Cahaba River at Centreville, AL 32.9450 -87.1392 1,027 180.74 23 No 02424590 Cahaba River at Suttle, AL 32.5292 -87.1989 1,480 97.64 32 No 02425000 Cahaba River at Marion Junction 32.4439 -87.1803 1,766 86.72 36 No 02427505 Alabama River at Millers Ferry (Head Water) 32.1006 -87.3992 20,637 0.00 Yes 02427506 Alabama River at Millers Ferry (Tail Water) 32.1000 -87.3978 20,637 0.00 66 No 02428400 Alabama River at Claiborne (Head Water) 31.6150 -87.5506 21,473 0.00 No 02428401 Alabama River at Claiborne (Tail Water) 31.6134 -87.5506 21,473 0.00 42 No b.
+USGS Gage Name Lat Long Drainage Area (sq. miles) NGVD29 Datum Flood Stage Rain Gage 02424590 Cahaba River at Suttle, AL 32.5292 -87.1989 1,480 97.64 32 No 02425000 Cahaba River at Marion Junction 32.4439 -87.1803 1,766 86.72 36 No 02427505 Alabama River at Millers Ferry (Head Water) 32.1006 -87.3992 20,637 0.00 Yes 02427506 Alabama River at Millers Ferry (Tail Water) 32.1000 -87.3978 20,637 0.00 66 No 02428400 Alabama River at Claiborne (Head Water) 31.6150 -87.5506 21,473 0.00 No 02428401 Alabama River at Claiborne (Tail Water) 31.6134 -87.5506 21,473 0.00 42 No b.
 Reporting.
 The Water Management Section operates and maintains a Water Control Data System (WCDS) for the Mobile District that integrates large volumes of hydrometeorological and project data so the basin can be regulated to meet the operational objectives of the system.
 The WCDS, in combination with the new Corps Water Management System (CWMS), together automate and integrate data acquisition and retrieval to best meet all Corps water management activities.

 Data are collected at Corps sites and throughout the ACT Basin through a variety of sources and integrated into one verified and validated central database.
 The basis for automated data collection at a gage location is the Data Collection Platform.
 The Data Collection Platform is a computer microprocessor at the gage site.
 A Data Collection Platform has the capability to interrogate sensors at regular intervals to obtain real-time information (e.g., river stage, reservoir elevation, water and air temperature, precipitation).
-The Data Collection Platform then saves the information, performs simple analysis of it, and then transmits the information to a fixed geostationary satellite.
-Data Collection Platforms transmit real-time data at regular intervals to the GOES System operated by the National Oceanic and Atmospheric Administration (NOAA).
+The Data Collection Platform then saves the information, performs simple analysis of it, and transmits the information to a fixed geostationary satellite.
+Data Collection Platforms transmit real-time data at regular intervals to the GOES System operated by NOAA.
 The GOES Satellite's Data Collection System sends the data directly down to the NOAA Satellite and Information Service in Wallops Island, Virginia.
 The data are then rebroadcast over a domestic communications satellite (DOMSAT).
 The Mobile District Water Management Section operates and maintains a Local Readout Ground System (LRGS) that collects the Data Collection Platform-transmitted, real-time data from the DOMSAT.
 Figure 5-3 depicts a typical schematic of how the system operates.